DIY Drainage Guide for Lawns & Yards

 A French drain is simply a trench full of gravel that moves water horizontally

-areas.
-French drainage systems often contain one or more pipes buried in the gravel trench to speed up the
+A french drain collects water from a soggy area and distributes that water to drier areas.
+French drain systems often contain one or more pipes buried in the gravel trench to speed up the water flow.

 A drywell quickly moves water deeper into the subsoil.